syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 {% endtabs %}

 ## Programmatic date selection
-You can programmatically select the dates in calendar widget by using  `DateRangePickerController` property.
+You can programmatically select the dates in the calendar widget by using the  `DateRangePickerController` property.

 ### Single selection
-You can selects the date programmatically at initial or run time by using [selectedDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDate.html) of `DateRangePickerController` property.
-It is only applicable when the [selectionMode](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerSelectionMode-class.html) set as `DateRangePickerSelectionMode.single`.
+Initially or during the run time,you can select the date programmatically by using the [selectedDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDate.html) of `DateRangePickerController` property.
+It is only applicable when the [selectionMode](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerSelectionMode-class.html) is set to `DateRangePickerSelectionMode.single`.

 ### Multi selection
-You can selects the multiple dates programmatically at initial or run time by using [selectedDates](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDates.html) of `DateRangePickerController` property.
-It is only applicable when the `selectionMode` set as `DateRangePickerSelectionMode.multiple`.
+Initially or during the run time, you can selects the multiple dates programmatically by using the [selectedDates](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDates.html) of `DateRangePickerController` property.
+It is only applicable when the `selectionMode` is set to `DateRangePickerSelectionMode.multiple`.

 ### Range selection
-You can selects the single date range programmatically at initial or run time by using [selectedRange](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRange.html) of `DateRangePickerController` property.
-It is only applicable when the `selectionMode` set as `DateRangePickerSelectionMode.range`
+Initially or during run time, you can selects the single date range programmatically by using the [selectedRange](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRange.html) of `DateRangePickerController` property.
+It is only applicable when the `selectionMode` is set to `DateRangePickerSelectionMode.range`

 ### Multi Range selection
-You can selects more than one date range programmatically at initial or run time by using [selectedRanges](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRanges.html) of `DateRangePickerController` property.
-It is only applicable when the `selectionMode` set as `DateRangePickerSelectionMode.multiRange`.
+Initially or during run time, you can selects more than one date range programmatically by using the [selectedRanges](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRanges.html) of `DateRangePickerController` property.
+It is only applicable when the `selectionMode` is set to `DateRangePickerSelectionMode.multiRange`.

 {% tabs %}
 {% highlight Dart %}